pchemguy/spec-kit/templates/commands/checklist.md

 You **MUST** consider the user input before proceeding (if not empty).

 ## Conceptual Model

+A requirement is a core item of specifications, a statement describing a condition, capability, or constraint that must be satisfied.

 The checklist functions as a "unit test suite for requirements": it evaluates whether requirements are well-defined, complete, and unambiguous.
 Implementation is irrelevant in present context.
 This analogy is provided for intuition only.
 All operational rules are defined below and take precedence.

 ## Execution Steps